PaulinaCzarnota/PaulinaCzarnota/README.md

 - Java
 - C

-I enjoy using my knowledge to develop creative and user-friendly websites and software applications.
+I enjoy using my knowledge to develop creative and user-friendly websites.

 ## How to Reach Me

-I use GitHub to store my personal projects and college assignments.
+I use GitHub to store my college assignments and personal projects.

 If you have any inquiries or would like to connect with me, please feel free to email me at paul.czar.14@gmail.com.